ACA DEI Statement

 Initiatives to date:

-Leadership Exploration and Development (LEAD) Initiative: This is a program designed to train, develop, and mentor people of color as leaders, and to help them to transform their local communities and provide representation in paddlesports.
+Leadership Exploration and Development (LEAD) Initiative: This is a program designed to train, educate, and develop people of color, and to help participants transform their local communities and provide representation in paddlesports.
 These goals will be achieved through a 4-day immersive course and ongoing mentorship.
 We are excited to host four programs across the country this summer alongside our organizational partners, Hudson River Riders/Yonkers Paddling and Rowing Club in New York, REI Co-Op in Washington D.C. and Los Angeles, California, and Iowa Rivers Revival in Des Moines, Iowa.

 DEI Board Committee Contact: Risa Shimoda – firstname.lastname@example.org